mikeizbicki/ucr-cs100/tutorials/bash-lab/README.md

 -----------------------------------
 First of all, you must open the terminal.
 You can find the terminal by clicking Applications -> System -> Terminal.

 From this point on, you will be using the mouse as little as possible!
-Programming as efficiently as possible is one of the main virtues of Unix culture.
+Efficient programming is one of the main virtues of Unix culture.
 That means limiting your mouse usage in favor of keyboard usage.

 **IMPORTANT:** Before you run any commands, type the following into the terminal:
 ```